skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 ## How to get in touch

 * [Follow us on GitHub](https://github.com/datenstrom), [Twitter](https://twitter.com/datendeveloper) or [send an email](https://datenstrom.se/contact/).
-* Show what you've done, tell us about new features, languages and themes.
-* Meet other developers, translators and designers, work together with us.
+* Meet other developers, translators and designers.
 * Answer questions and solve problems, if you enjoy it.
+* Show what you've made, tell us more about you.